Brazilian ruby: Movement

 The Brazilian ruby is mostly sedentary but locally makes some seasonal elevational movements.

 Feeding

 The Brazilian ruby feeds on nectar from a wide variety of flowering plants and trees, both native and introduced.
 Males often defend feeding territories and females sometimes do.
 They also capture small insects by hawking from a perch.

 Breeding

 The Brazilian ruby's breeding season spans from November to March.
 It makes a cup nest of soft plant material with lichen on the outside and places it on a horizontal branch, typically 3 to 10 m above the ground.
-The female incubates the clutch of two eggs for 15 to 16 days; fledging occurs about 25 days after hatch.
+The female incubates the clutch of two eggs for 15 to 16 days; fledging occurs about 25 days after hatching.

 Vocalization

 The Brazilian ruby's song is described as "jig chrrrrrr....jig cherrrrrr...jig chrrrrrr".
 It also makes a "jig jig jig" call.

 Status

 The IUCN has assessed the Brazilian ruby as being of Least Concern.
 Though it has a large range, its population size and trend are unknown.
 No immediate threats have been identified.
 It occurs in several protected areas, and is "[c]ommon throughout [its] range...and readily accepts man-made habitats like tree-filled gardens, parks and plantations."